AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 Kinematic viscosity of water: 0.9344 mm$^2$/s [(Anton Paar)](https://wiki.anton-paar.com/en/water/)

 The sand bed's fluidization flow was calculated to be 2.54 mL/s.

+**Further significance**: A relatively low fluidization flow may be advantageous in the application of a fluidized bed.
+An AguaClara water treatment plant generally intakes water at a flow rate of _____.
+This may indicate ____.

 ### Testing the System